unplugged/unplugged-controls/_posts/300/2013-01-12-Customizer.markdown

 This customization is done using the online [Unplugged Re-styler App](http://restyler.teamstudio.com/), which allows you to set key CSS values to adapt the design.
 We'll cover a few of the main customization options here, using the built-in themes as examples of how to achieve different appearances.
 This should give you an idea of what's possible, and how to start customizing the Controls for yourself.

+The Restyler site is designed for Designers or Developers have a good knowledge of CSS settings.
+If this isn't you then a good resource for CSS properties can be found at http://www.w3schools.com/cssref/

 ## Colors

 ![Dark](http://teamstudio.s3.amazonaws.com/images/phone-people-dark.png)![Light](http://teamstudio.s3.amazonaws.com/images/phone-people-light.png)![iOS 7](http://teamstudio.s3.amazonaws.com/images/phone-people-ios7.png)